elastic/tinymath/docs/functions.md

 ```
 ***
 ## log( a,   b )
 Calculates the logarithm of a number.
-For arrays, the function will be applied to each element.
+For arrays, the function will be applied index-wise to each element.

 | Param | Type | Description |